Juandavidbaro/Fake-News-Detection/Entrega Final/Report.md

 ## References

-- Emine Y., "Fake News Detection Datasets," Kaggle, 2021.
-[Online].
+- [1] E. Bozkuş.
+(2022, May).
+"Fake News Detection Datasets".
+Kaggle [Online].
 Available: https://www.kaggle.com/datasets/emineyetm/fake-news-detection-datasets?resource=download.
-- Kaggle, "Fake News," Kaggle, 2021.
-[Online].
+- [2] W. Lifferth.
+(2018, January).
+"Fake News".
+Kaggle [Online].
 Available: https://www.kaggle.com/competitions/fake-news.
-- A. Alhindi, N. Petrak, and M. Milic-Frayling, "Where is the News?
-Fake News Detection on the Web," in Proc.
-10th ACM Conference on Web Science, 2019.
+- [3] A. Alhindi, N. Petrak, and M. Milic-Frayling.
+(2019) "Where is the News?
+Fake News Detection on the Web". in Proc.
+10th ACM Conference on Web Science.
-- J. Devlin, M.-W. Chang, K. Lee, and K. Toutanova, "BERT: Pre-training of Deep Bidirectional Transformers for Language Understanding," in Proc. of NAACL-HLT, 2019.
+- [4] J. Devlin, M.-W. Chang, K. Lee, and K. Toutanova.
+(2019) "BERT: Pre-training of Deep Bidirectional Transformers for Language Understanding," in Proc. of NAACL-HLT.
-- R. Schuster, A. Tobin, and Y. Segev, "The Limits of Trust: Rethinking Trustworthy Machine Learning," in Proc. of ICML, 2020.
+- [5] R. Schuster, A. Tobin, and Y. Segev.
+(2020) "The Limits of Trust: Rethinking Trustworthy Machine Learning," in Proc. of ICML.